-We plan to incur additional research and development expenses for the near future as we expect to continue our development of TMS Therapy for the treatment of additional patient populations and new indications related to neurohealth disorders, as well as for various hardware and software development projects.
-As a result, we expect our research and development expenses to increase during 2022 compared to our 2021 expenses.
+We plan to incur additional research and development expenses in the near future as we expect to continue our development of TMS Therapy for the treatment of additional patient populations and new indications related to neurohealth disorders, as well as for various hardware and software development projects.
+As a result, we expect our research and development expenses to increase for the remainder of 2022 compared to same-period 2021 expenses.